Dance Futures Conference | 2021

 Dance Futures: a one-day youth dance conference that explores and champions youth dance as part of our Covid recovery.Read More

-Welcome to the Dance Futures Conference.
-We feel passionately about supporting children and young people to lead healthier and happier lives and recognise the role that dance can play as we emerge from the most challenging 18 months.
-We’ve created this conference with the support from the Regional Dance Development Network – a group of dance professionals who are committed to developing opportunities for children, young people and wider communities to dance across Yorkshire.
+We feel passionately about supporting children and young people to lead healthier and happier lives and recognised the role that dance played as we emerged from a challenging 18 months.
+We created this conference with support from the Regional Dance Development Network – a group of dance professionals who are committed to developing opportunities for children, young people and wider communities to dance across Yorkshire.

-Dance Futures is a day of workshops, talks and performances that will allow you to hear directly from young people, about how the pandemic has impacted their relationship with dance, and how organisations and artists are responding to this.
+Dance Futures was a day of workshops, talks and performances that allowed dance professionals to hear directly from young people, about how the pandemic has impacted their relationship with dance, and how organisations and artists were responding to this.

 Arrivals with refreshments (everyone)